ant31/ant31box/docs/guides/database-seeding.md

 # Guide: Database Seeding

 Database seeding is the process of populating a database with an initial set of data, such as lookup table values (`Roles`, `Statuses`) or default administrative users. `ant31box` provides a standardized CLI command to make this process easy to integrate into your application.
+This feature relies on `achemy`, which is an optional dependency.

 ## Step 1: Create a Seeder Function